sainska/SmartMeter/README.md

 # Automating Consumer Electric Power Consumption

-**INSY492 Senior Project** · University of Eastern Africa, Baraton
-Department of Information Systems and Computing

 A full-stack web system that **automates consumer electric power consumption** reading and reporting: live meter data, transparent usage and billing for consumers, and role-based tools for utility staff (admin, billing, technician, manager).
 Wireless transmission (GSM / LoRa / MQTT) is **simulated in software** via transmission logs for the academic prototype.

 ---